 I also generally have one or two of these mini boxes as my designated travel box to take to work or on trips.
 In this photo there’s thread for three different projects.
 The larger un-divided section is used to store a seam ripper, embroidery scissors, and a small biscornu to keep my needles.
 I like to keep one of the compartments empty to keep my extra threads bits (known as ‘orts’).

 This box, a 6″x6″ Qsnap, and my current WIPs all fit perfectly in the project bags I’ve purchased from CraftyLikeAMonkey.
-I’ve gotten so much use out of them, I highly recommend them!
+I’ve gotten a ton of use out of them.
+I highly recommend their shop!

 I mentioned earlier you can also store your thread on the skeins and not have to spend all that time winding bobbins for hours.
 Well, while I have an entire set of DMC colors on bobbins and in boxes as shown above, I also generally have 2-3 extra skeins of each color on hand just in case.

 Mostly it’s because I’ve inherited a large amount of thread from friends and family over the years, and also because I love sales and thrift store hauls.
 The best way I’ve found to store all that extra thread is in these large photo box carriers.
 Again, I’ve sorted mine by number and applied little labels to keep them sorted.
 But you could just as easily sort them by color.
 In fact, the boxes themselves come in a rainbow set!

 Lastly I have a number of specialty threads or different brand threads that I didn’t quite want to mix in with the rest.
 Here you’ll see all sorts of different items.
 Some Petite Treasure Braid, some Cosmo Seasons, some Sulky Holoshimmer, Threadworx overdyed metallics, you name it.

 I found this particular set of drawers at a local dollar store, but you could also find some similar ones by searching for acrylic makeup organizers if you can’t find one locally.